Elizabeth Swann: Portrayal

-Knightley said she is not planning to appear in any additional Pirates of the Caribbean films because they "take too long to shoot."
-In a 2023 interview, Knightley reflected that she felt "constrained" and "caged" after her breakout performance as Elizabeth in The Curse of the Black Pearl.
-She felt that Elizabeth was perceived as an "object of desire" and she felt confined to that type of role in the film industry.
-She said that she subsequently sought out different types of roles.
+Knightley said she is not planning to appear in any additional Pirates of the Caribbean films because they take a long time to shoot.
+In a 2023 interview, she admitted that she felt "constrained" and "caged" in the film industry after her breakout performance as Elizabeth in The Curse of the Black Pearl.
+She felt that Elizabeth was perceived as an object of desire and she felt confined to that type of role in future films.
+She added that she has intentionally sought out different types of roles.